lucabizza/house_prices/README.md

-House prices predictions using Keras and OpenCV
+House prices predictions using Keras and OpenCV using mixed data (numerical, categorical and images)

 The dataset used the predict the prices is from the paper:
 @article{ahmed2016house,